jeeliz/jeelizFaceFilter/README.md

 ### Under the hood

-This API uses Jeeliz WebGL Deep Learning technology to detect and track the user's face using a neural network.
+This library relies on Jeeliz WebGL Deep Learning technology to detect and track the user's face using a neural network.
 The accuracy is adaptative: the best is the hardware, the more detections are processed per second.
 All is done client-side.

 ### Compatibility